Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ```
 NOTE: If it failed then you didn't install Nvidia Cuda from the steps above.

+**Please take this quick survey to help me know if the guide worked or didn't work for you:** https://comprehensive-wall28.limesurvey.net/549153?lang=en&newtest=Y

 **If you have any problems, check the Common Problems section or create an issue in this repository and I will try to help.**